INSIGHTS FROM NOVO NORDISK, EMD SERONO AND AKEBIA EXECS

-BUARIA: Just to build on what Frank was saying, for all of us, I think this was like probably a couple of years of change management effort, from awareness to advocacy, cramped into a dash.
-As we went into this pandemic situation, there were colleagues and countries around the world where there was a huge push around awareness, “tell us what can we do?”, “how can we still manage business continuity?”.
+BUARIA: Just to build on what Frank was saying, for all of us, I think this was like probably a couple of years of change management effort.
+From awareness to advocacy, cramped into kind of a dash as we went into this pandemic situation.
+There were colleagues and countries around the world where there was a huge push around awareness – to tell us what we can do, how can we still manage business continuity.
 This whole virtual outreach for customer engagement has been new and this is something that we have been advocating for the last three to four years.
-But overnight, you see the transformation, from the search to find what tools are available around us.
-And then you take the folks through a training program – how do you do the demos and a kind of walk through the solutions in a remote setting?
+But overnight, you see the trend from the search to find what the tools that are available around us.
+And then you take the folks through a training program, how do you do the demos and kind of walk through the solutions?
 And then came the question of, OK, I’m so used to detailing face to face, how do I adapt to this kind of a remote setting?
 You need to be natural.
 So, we are not fundamentally changing the selling model.
 It is still the same.
-And that gave a lot of confidence as well, that we don’t have to completely reinvent ourselves.
+And that gave a lot of confidence as well to get a feel for that, that we don’t have to completely reinvent ourselves.
 The other point was around content.
-You cannot simply carry the same material that you were using for physical into the digital conversation.
+You cannot simply carry the same material that you were using for physical into a digital conversation.
 And that was probably the biggest challenge because these things take time.
-You can’t overnight churn out the content and push it down to customer.
+You can’t in pharma world overnight churn out the content and push it to customer.
 It goes through the approvals and reviews, et cetera.
 And that is still an ongoing pain point.
-More channels mean you need to also have that much variety of content.
+More channels means you need to also have that much variety of content.
 Also, when you get 20 minutes, 25 minutes with physicians, it also demands that much of richness of the content.
 Then for the next engagement, you need to come up with something new.

-LIANG: We definitely observed similar things, especially on the content side.
+LIANG: : We definitely observed similar things, especially on the content side.
 I mean, overnight, our marketing organization converted everything that’s print out to PDF to enable digital delivery.
 But we did learn a couple of surprising things from virtual interactions.
 Number one, we saw productivity jumped up.
 We are a very metrics driven organization.
 So we track to understand how productivity and effort leads to performance.
 So prior to that fateful day in March, we’ve been leading the organization to target better and have more calls and more effort towards our high value customers.
-We were getting there, but we are so short of our goal.
 And then once you switch to virtual, productivity really shot up and we hear from reps that they could do four virtual lunches a day.
 And now they’re much more efficient.
 So more checkpoints, more touchpoint with customer.

 ARMENANTE: Yeah, it’s a great point because when you have them on one on one virtual call, you’ve got a captive audience there.
 And it’s not like they’re being distracted by outside sources where you’re standing in front of them, a nurse walks up, et cetera.
 They’re usually in their office or on a computer.
 The other big thing that I’ve seen is we do a lot of peer to peer type of meetings.
 It’s usually where you’re going to a restaurant.
 You’ve got a physician coming in speaking to him.
 Now you can do one and you can see up to one hundred people, that are showing up to these.
 And it’s more than just the physicians.
 And they’re getting that messaging cost is low because it’s all done digitally.
 And what you’re seeing there is we’re reaping a lot of benefits.
 And now you’re able to follow up live and get some good, rich, engaging conversations off of those events.
 And we’re still getting the same level of engagement.
 A lot of people coming out to them.
 I would recommend to the companies who are thinking about how do you get that peer to peer interaction right now is a great time to take advantage of the digital side of it.

-LIANG: As we try to reemerge from virtual, I think we are serving a population that is eight times more likely to catch Covid and have a death rate eight times higher than the general population.
-So I think our company might be, just because of the safety issue, slower to reemerge.
-I saw that specifically in these cases, we saw the performance actually dropped for these reps.
+LIANG: As we try to reemerge from virtual, I think we are serving a population that is more likely to catch Covid and have a death rate higher than the general population.
+So I think our customers might be, just because of the safety issue, slower to reengage in person.
+I saw that specifically in these cases, we saw the performance actually dropped for the reps who were permitted to safely meet in person.
 So in Q2, they were high performers, their productivity was high.
-They were doing five, six lunches a day.
+They were doing five, six meetings a day.
 They were doing these long calls and then they were so eager, every rep wanted to get back out there.
-And so first thing you see their scripts come down and their core activity comes down.
+When they went back, first thing you see their core activity comes down.
 And we did a couple of deep dives with them because they serve as kind of guiding blocks for the rest of the field to navigate this mix of virtual and in-person.
-And we found that because they were eager to get out, they spent a lot of time driving and then your profit goes down.
-So now we have to help guide them toward balancing your workload between the two media,
+And we found that because they were eager to get out, they spent a lot of time driving and then your productivity goes down.
+So now we have to help guide them toward balancing your workload between the two approaches.

 ARMENANTE: There was a big appetite from the customers of getting some face to face.
 And depending on the state you were in, some states were not seeing the level of Covid like, say, New York or California, New Jersey, Arizona.
 So I think what we saw was a drop in productivity on the amount of calls and execution that they’re doing.
 Then once you get in the field, we’re now very, very close to where we were pre-Covid.
 And I think that, again, it’s about 90 percent live and about 10 percent that that’s in the virtual and the phone calls and things like that.
 But now you’re starting to see a little bit of a bump because you’re getting back to a regular level of face to face, but you still have a nice bolus of a virtual interaction.
 So my prediction is by the end of the year, we should be closer to maybe 10 to 15 percent above productivity because people are balancing the two different things.